madalin-dogaru/profiler/README.md

 `python3 main.py -url ~/path/to/folder`

 #### -egen :
-Read firstname/lastname from a file(1 pair per line) and the email domain and output all possible emails in a file.
+Read firstname/lastname from a file(1 pair per line) and the email domain and output all common emails in a file.
 `python3 main.py -egen names -edom microsoft.com -o test`

 #### -daddy :